sidchn/sidchn.github.io/_posts/2022-04-20-winjactf-wicked6.md

 ## Overview:

-As a community volunteer[@Winja](https://twitter.com/Winja_CTF) I created reverse engineering ctf challenges for [Wicked 6 Winja CTF for Women](https://www.wicked6.com/).
+As a community volunteer [@Winja](https://twitter.com/Winja_CTF) I created reverse engineering ctf challenges for [Wicked 6 Winja CTF for Women](https://www.wicked6.com/).
 Without wasting further time let's jump in!

 ### d3bug-th1s

-Challenge Name: d3bug-th1s
+Challenge Name: d3bug-th1s <br>
-Category: Reverse Engineering
+Category: Reverse Engineering <br>
 Challenge Description: The space station provides a nice environment for enthusiasts to discover their potential.
-You are given a linux executable which says "segmentation fault" on running can you find out what the binary is doing and get the flag.
+You are given a linux executable which says "segmentation fault" on running can you find out what the binary is doing and get the flag. <br>

 #### Solution